-- Develop and disseminate a state-of-the-art wireless communications program reflective of regional industry need; - Support NCTT in establishing a nationwide telecommunications education program; - Develop collaborations with regional high school, 2-year and 4-year colleges and business and industry; - Provide professional development for regional collaborating institutions; - Plan, develop, and host academic/industry training seminars: - Contribute to regional institutions' program improvement; and
+- Develop a state-of-the-art wireless communications program the includes security courses and concepts and is reflective of regional industry need; - Disseminate this curriculum; - Support NCTT in establishing a nationwide telecommunications education program by providing marketing and access to colleges and companies in the Mid-Atlantic region; - Establish collaboration between regional industry and education; - Form industry and academic advisory boards for wireless telecommunications; - Develop collaborations with regional high school, 2-year and 4-year colleges and business and industry; - Provide professional development opportunities for regional collaborating institutions, possibly for academic credit; - Develop business and industry training initiatives and develop a team of faculty to provide this training; - Plan, develop, and host academic/industry training seminars, in collaboration with NCTT; - Contribute to regional institutions' program improvement; and - Assist regional institutions in applying for grants and other sources of outside support;

-This work will benefit regional industry, government agencies, high school teachers and students, community college faculty and students, those switching into information technology careers, and those with bachelor's degrees in unrelated fields.
+This project will provide technician training in wireless communications, an area of technology innovation with great industry demand.
+By incorporating security as an integral part of this program, the curriculum will serve to foster greater growth and adoption of mobile technologies.
+This project will benefit regional industry, government agencies, high school teachers and students, community college faculty and students, those switching into information technology careers, and those with bachelor's degrees in unrelated fields.